 Day 3: Explore Rome

-On your last day in Rome, you’re going to do as much as you can during the day, and then catch a late afternoon train (2 hrs) to Florence:
+You’re going to enjoy your last day in Rome as much as you can, and then catch a late afternoon train (2 hrs) to Florence:

 1. Visit the Colosseum and Roman Forum: Explore the iconic Colosseum, a symbol of Rome’s ancient power and engineering.
 Nearby, the Roman Forum and Palatine Hill ruins are also great!
-You can book a tour to visit both sites with a guide or get a skip-the-lines ticket.
+You can book a tour to visit both sites with a guide.

 2. Galleria Borghese: Set in the beautiful Villa Borghese Park, this museum houses a substantial collection of art, including works by Caravaggio, Bernini, and Raphael.
 Be sure to purchase your ticket in advance.